issa-tseng/janus/README.md

     * The **mutators** are concrete operations that map `Varying`-wrapped values onto DOM state in various ways: class names, textual contents, style properties, and wholesale rendering of subviews are accomplished through mutators.
 Each mutator declaration represents precisely one binding.
     * **Templates** group mutators together into view components.
 Traditionally, each template has a one-to-one relationship with the DOM fragment it manages.
 Effort is made to make templates easily composable, such that oft-reused sets of bindings may be easily recomposed, without complicated inheritance trees to manage.
 * The **view system** has at its core the `DomView`, which wraps and manages the lifecycle of templates and their associated DOM fragments, as well as their binding to a `Model` object.
 The more-generic `View` sheds any DOM-based assumptions, allowing for alternative view artifact types.
-* **Models** are bundles of `Varying`s into useful object abstractions resembling traditional model objects.
-The primary difference is that while an object's properties may be trivially set imperatively with `#set(key, value)`, use of `#get(key)` is highly discouraged -- instead, `#watch(key)` is the standard practice, which returns a `Varying`.
-Models also contain many useful mechanisms for declaring behaviour on particular properties, such as serialization strategies or validation conditions. **Model is due for a major overhaul in version 0.3.**
+* **Collections** are a set of data structures that resemble a fairly standard collections library, but with a dedication to facilities that enable the use of `Varying` and functional approaches rather than imperative operations that are time-sensitive.
+For instance, given collection `a`, we can derive collection `b = a.map((x) -> x + 1)` as expected, but updates to collection `a` will be result in recalculation and update of collection `b`.
+The primary data structures are `Struct` and `List`.
-* **Collections** are similar to models in that they resemble a fairly standard collections library, but with a dedication to facilities that enable the use of `Varying` and functional approaches rather than imperative operations that are time-sensitive.
-For instance, given collection `a`, we can derive collection `b = a.map((x) -> x + 1)` as expected, but updates to collection `a` will be result in recalculation and update of collection `b`. **Collection is due for a major overhaul in version 0.4**.
+* **Models** are `Structs` augmented with sematic behaviours to resemble traditional model objects.
+As with collections, while a model object's properties may be trivially set imperatively with `#set(key, value)`, use of `#get(key)` is highly discouraged -- instead, `#watch(key)` is the standard practice, which returns a `Varying`.
+Models contain many useful mechanisms for declaring behaviour on particular properties, such as serialization strategies or validation conditions.
 * The remaining components in Janus fill in various gaps that manage application lifecycle at a broader level than the above systems, and tie the resulting application to its host framework.
     * To be written after reconsideration of `0.5`.